wimalopaan/opentx/README.md

 Next to tackle:

-* Switches warnings don't dissapear by moving the switches.
 * Radio and model settings crashes.
 A complete review of each screen is needed.
 * Internal module.
 Currently no A7105 support.
 * External module support.
 PXX, CRSF.
 Sbus?